UB.109T: Guidance

 In order to overwhelm local air defences, the weapon was to be used in a barrage fashion.
 The specifications demanded a very high salvo rate with 100 missiles in the air at once attacking up to five separate targets.
 The required accuracy had been met during the war using the Oboe system, but this was an intensely manual affair that could only guide a single aircraft at a time.
 A somewhat less accurate system, Gee-H, was aircraft mounted but would require considerable electronics to automate that would moot the low-cost requirement.
 To solve these contradictory problems, the TRE proposed a highly automated version of Oboe that put most of the logic on the ground.

 In Oboe, prior to the mission the range to the target was measured from a ground station referred to as "cat".
 Cat sent out periodic radio pulses, interrogations, to the aircraft whose transponder would respond with a similar pulse.
 This return pulse was received at cat and displayed on an oscilloscope.
 The time between sending and receiving measured the range to the aircraft.
 Normally this would be accomplished using a scale attached to the face of the oscilloscope, but that was not accurate enough for Oboe.
-Instead, a highly accurate electronic delay was added to offset the aircraft's blip so that it would appear in the middle of the display when it was at the correct range.
+Instead, a highly accurate electronic delay was added to offset the aircraft's blip, and the operator would move it back or forth so that it would appear in the middle of the display when it was at the correct pre-selected range.

-During the flight, the operator radioed the pilot telling them to turn left or right if they strayed from the selected range.
+If the plane drifted off the range, the blip would move left or right on the display, measured against a thin metal wire.
+The operator would then play a sound into the radio telling the pilot to turn left or right to get back to the correct range.
 As the aircraft continued flying toward the target, the resulting series of corrections caused it to fly along the circular arc with a radius equal to the range between the cat station and the target.
 A second station, "mouse", produced a similar range measurement to the target prior to the flight.
 The intersection of the line from mouse to the target with the arc drawn by cat indicated the drop point.
 The operator at the mouse station would watch the aircraft fly along the curving path until it approached the target, and then send a signal to the pilot to drop at the right moment.